cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Running-Bulwark.md

 Many of the boolean options can also be set to off by specifying them with a "no" prefix: e.g. -nodnseed.

-# bulwark.conf Configuration File
+# cryptocrowd.conf Configuration File

 All command-line options (except for -conf) may be specified in a configuration file, and all configuration file options may also be specified on the command line.
 Command-line options override values set in the configuration file.

 The configuration file is a list of setting=value pairs, one per line, with optional comments starting with the '#' character.

 An empty configuration file is automatically created on first run.
-By default, bulwark (or bulwarkd) will look for a file named 'bulwark.conf' in the bulwark [directory]([data)], but both the data directory and the configuration file path may be changed using the -datadir and -conf command-line arguments.
+By default, cryptocrowd (or bulwarkd) will look for a file named 'cryptocrowd.conf' in the cryptocrowd [directory]([data)], but both the data directory and the configuration file path may be changed using the -datadir and -conf command-line arguments.

 <table>
 <tbody><tr>